Glennstone

 |

 With over 2 miles of trails just minutes from downtown Durham, Glennstone Preserve is a beautiful hiking destination.
 Hikers will discover native prairie grasses and wildflowers, a new growth forest, an old cabin site, and rocky tributary streams that feed into one of the most wild and scenic stretches of Ellerbe Creek.
-The eighty-three acre preserve in northeast Durham borders the Glennstone neighborhood, land protected by Army Corps of Engineers, and City of Durham property that serves as a nesting area for Great Blue Herons.
+The 91-acre preserve in northeast Durham borders the Glennstone neighborhood, land protected by Army Corps of Engineers, and City of Durham property that serves as a nesting area for Great Blue Herons.
 Red-headed Woodpeckers are also a common sight along these trails.
 Join us for our annual Glennstone Memorial Day hike!

 The Story of Glennstone Preserve The Glennstone Preserve story, which began in 2002, is a beautiful example of what can be achieved when local government, developers, interested citizens, and land trusts work together to protect our watershed.
 Glennstone was created as a "conservation subdivision," preserving land in return for increased density of houses, keeping roads and houses away from the creek and floodplains.
 Today, ECWA actively manages the trails at Glennstone and works to restore native plant diversity.
 Like the prairie grasses and flowers that spring up after a prescribed burn, the future for Glennstone is promising.
 We are working towards an active Preserve Stewards community in this preserve and have received funding from REI and the Triangle Community Foundation for a new trail that will provide more access to the heron rookery. |

-ECWA manages Glennstone Preserve to restore forest and diabase prairie remnant ecology, and provide Durham residents with a nearby, but serene getaway.
+ECWA held a successful prescribed burn in 2021 and plans to continue to use fire in the future to restore the preserve's remnant Piedmont prairie which provides habitat for rare and interesting plants.
 Nearly all of the preserve was logged beforehand, some years ago.
 The plant survey showed there to be a rich variety of native wildflowers and grasses persisting in areas that have yet to become dominated by tree saplings.
 Red-headed woodpeckers inhabit one area with lots of snags.
-Glennstone is also home to our annual Memorial Day hike to one of the largest, most western heron rookeries around (at least that we know of).
-READ MORE ABOUT PRESERVE PLANTS & ANIMALS » |
+Glennstone is also home to our annual Memorial Day nature walk to one of the largest, most western heron rookeries around (at least that we know of). |

 Plan Your Visit